WebAssembly/threads/proposals/threads/Overview.md

 When a module has an imported linear memory, its data segments are copied into the linear memory when the module is instantiated.

-When linear memory is not shared, the ordering of data segment initialization is not observable.
 When linear memory is shared, it is possible for another module (or in the web embedding, for JavaScript code) to read from the linear memory as it is being initialized.

-The data segments are therefore initialized as follows:
+The data segments are initialized as follows, whether they apply to shared or non-shared linear memory:

 * Data segments are initialized in their definition order
 * From low to high bits